NamishBansal15/substation-detection/README.md

 **arXiv:2512.22454**

----

-## License

-Licensing information for the original code in this repository will be provided in the `LICENSE` file.

-Licensing and usage conditions applicable to third-party datasets, imagery, pretrained models, and software remain governed by their respective providers.

----

 ## Contact

-For questions regarding this repository or the associated research, please open an issue through GitHub or contact the authors using the information provided in the associated publication.
+For questions regarding this repository or the associated research, please open an issue through GitHub or contact the authors via namishemail@gmail.com and hdmody09@gmail.com